SRSteinkamp/srspage/_pages/reading.md

 permalink: /reading/
 ---

 A reading list to come (for example books, blogposts etc.), that I found useful.
-Might be externalized in the future.
+Might be externalized (or filled in) in the future.